carlosfranzreb/ravas/README.md

    rpm/public/
    ```
 5. you should also rebuild the web app for the avatar rendering (see [rpm/README.md][3])

+## Audio Anonymizer
+We currently only support 2 Anonymizers KnnVC and MimiVC

 ### Adding previous context
 Since the input and output are constrained by ONNX, the additional context must be included in the total processing size.